 DO I HAVE TO SHAKE HANDS WITH PEOPLE?

 After praying the Lord’s Prayer - the Our Father, we exchange a sign of peace - usually a handshake.
-If you are not comfortable with this gesture or have a bad cold, don’t feel obligated to participate or simply offer a nod and a wave.
+If you are not comfortable with this gesture don’t feel obligated to participate, or simply offer a nod and a wave.

 CAN I RECEIVE COMMUNION?